-NOTE: How the handover can be optimized to prevent the UE from leaving the slice service area (or entering into the slice service area) will be considered during normative phase based on RAN WG feedback.

-Option 3: Reconfiguration of TAs:

-- Reconfiguration of TAs to keep the end-to-end significance of slice unchanged, but an operator configures the cells of a TA that are outside AoS to have no or limited resources using existing NG-RAN OAM configuration.
-The solution can be combined with a mechanism that limited the SM signalling for slices when the UE is outside the AoS e.g. Option 2.
+- Reconfiguration of TAs while keeping the uniform support of S-NSSAIs in cells within the TA unchanged, but if an operator do not want to change the TA borders, the operator configures the cells of a TA that are outside AoS to have no or limited resources using existing NG-RAN OAM configuration.

-Option 4: AMF is configured with S-NSSAI availability policies that the AMF sends to the UE:

-- Availability validity can be time and location.
+- S-NSSAI availability policies with the validity set to location information (e.g. a set of cells, or combination of cells and TAs), that are sent to the UE.
 The UE uses the policies and when the availability are not valid, the UE considers the S-NSSAI to be 1) not registered or 2) registered while no UP are allowed to be activated based on information in the received policy.

-Editor's note: It is FFS which option(s) are adopted for normative work (option 3 is already supported by current specifications).
+NOTE 1: Whether S-NSSAI validity policies is sent to the UE in the Configured NSSAI or separate is to be determined during normative phase.

+NOTE 2: How the handover can be optimized to prevent the UE from leaving the slice service area (or entering into the slice service area) will be considered during normative phase based on RAN WG feedback.

+NOTE 3: The AMF enforcement of the S-NSSAI availability policies e.g. when the UE does not support the policies will be described during normative phase based on AMF subscribing to AoI.

 For improved support of temporary network slices:

-Option 1: Sending “Timing Information” about the configured/allowed slices to the UE: